Monica Mace Sartain | P.E.

 Educational Outreach Co-Chair

 Ashley is a Vanderbilt University graduate originally from San Antonio, Texas.
-She received her Bachelor of Engineering in civil engineering in 2004.
-She is currently a Senior Project Manager at CDM Smith, in the transporatation group.
-Her background is in civil site design, as she has worked on municipal, commercial, healthcare, hospitality, mixed-use, and residential projects throughout the country.
+She received her Bachelor of Engineering in civil engineering in 2004, and has been in Nashville for her entire professional career.
+Ashley is currently a Senior Project Manager for CDM Smith in the transportation group.
+Ashley has worked on a variety of projects including transportation, transit, civil site design, water, wastewater, and sewer rehabilitation projects through the country.
 She married Jared, another Vandy graduate, and they have two daughters.
-Ashley is also an ASCE Nashville Branch Past-President, current Board Member, Practitioner Advisor to Vanderbilt, & former Younger Member Chair.
-She is also the current Tennessee Section Past-President, Secretary, Younger Member Chair, and Webmaster.
-Ashley was a big sis through Big Brothers Big Sisters for 8 years and is an avid Vanderbilt sports fan.
+Ashley is also an ASCE Nashville Branch Past President, current Board Member, Practitioner Advisor to Vanderbilt, & former Younger Member Chair.
+She is also the Tennessee Section Secretary, Student Chair, Webmaster, and a Past President.
 In her spare time, Ashley enjoys playing and watching all sports, traveling, scuba diving, skiing, going to concerts, and relaxing on beaches.

 Caroline Davis is a Franklin, TN native, and obtained a Bachelor’s Degree in Civil Engineering and minor in Mathematics from Lipscomb University in May 2018.
 Throughout her time at Lipscomb, she was heavily involved in the ASCE student chapter.
 She served as the 2016-2017 Vice President and was the hull design captain of the Lipscomb Concrete Canoe team from 2016-2018.
 Caroline is employed at Barge Design Solutions as a designer with Water Services, gaining experience in water and wastewater treatment design.
 In her free time, Caroline enjoys camping, hiking, and searching for the best tacos in Nashville.

 Kate McBreen | P.E.